PATENT PENDING — Trust-Bounded Agentic Architecture • Continuous Sponsorship Integrity • Audit-Ready Scoring

 The Trust & Risk Infrastructure for Employment-Based Immigration

-🛡️ Continuous trust signals 🔍 Explainable scoring 📑 Audit-ready evidence 🔁 Event-driven updates
+🛡️ Trust boundaries 🔍 Explainable scoring 📑 Audit-ready provenance 🔁 Event-driven updates

 What CitlaliBridge Is

-CitlaliBridge is a neutral trust layer for employment-based immigration.
+CitlaliBridge is a neutral governance layer for employment-based immigration workflows.

-It ingests employer, candidate, and case data, verifies signals, tracks behavioral patterns over time, and outputs explainable trust scores with full provenance.
+It ingests employer, candidate, and case signals, validates integrity signals over time, and outputs explainable trust scores with full provenance.

 The Problem

-Good and bad actors look identical until it’s too late.
+Good and bad actors can look identical until something breaks.
+Integrity needs an always-on layer, not a post‑mortem.

 Structural, Not Operational